Before, reading this KB article you may want to first see https://www.2brightsparks.com/resources/articles/restore-from-versions.html

-If you want to restore a small set of files at your Source/Destination, then you can perform a 'Restore' to restore your files from the versioned files.
-But if you have many files to restore, then you may have to perform a 'Rollback' operation to rollback the files to a specific date.
+If you want to restore a small set of files from version files, then use the 'Restore' option.
+But if you have many files to restore, then perform a 'Rollback' operation to rollback the files to a specific date.

 This article explains the Restore/Rollback process using the Versioned files created on the Destination side (for a Backup or Mirror Profile):

-Step 2: When the Differences Window appears, it will list all the files with a small 'V' button next to the file name under the Destination column.
-When you click on a 'V' button, a new window appears displaying the list of version files available for that file with their Versioned Date, Modified Date and Created Date.
+Step 2: When the Differences Window appears, for all the files that have versions, it will show a small button next to the filename: When you click on the versions button, a new window appears displaying the list of version files available for that file with their Versioned Date, Modified Date and Created Date.

 Step 3: Perform a Restore or Rollback